-- G 3.5.2 Protecting the safety, health and dignity of individuals prevents transport operators from breaching human rights. - G 3.5.3 Medicines may affect the test result.
+G 3.5.2 Protecting the safety, health and dignity of individuals prevents transport operators from breaching human rights.

+- G 3.5.3 Medicines may affect the test result.
 Individuals who declare medicines after a 'positive test' may find it very difficult to prove that its use was legitimate, which would be necessary to avoid a 'positive result' reported to the employer. - G 3.5.4 Safeguarding the integrity of samples ensures they can be related to the correct individual, are tamper-proof, correctly labelled, securely transported to the laboratory and securely stored before analysis.

 - G 3.5.5 Some commonly eaten foods, such as poppy seeds, hemp-based products and many medicines, may result in a false positive drug test.
 Laboratories are aware of this and can take steps to interpret the drug test correctly.
 For that reason, donors are asked about foods they have eaten and all medicines they are taking.
 Accredited testing laboratories can advise.
 Appendix A provides guidance on testing individuals who eat poppy seed products or consume cannabidiol oil. - G 3.5.6 It is good practice for transport operators to have a documented chain of custody for the collection of drugs and alcohol samples to safeguard the integrity of samples.
-Safeguards include escorting and supervising the individual until the sample collection is complete and obtaining from the individual: - a) A form of identification, such as the staff identity card; and - b) A signature as confirmation of identity. - G 3.5.7 When an individual is admitted as a hospital patient, transport operators obtain permission from the doctor in charge before testing for drugs and alcohol. - G 3.5.8 It is good practice for transport operators to have an in-house arrangement or a contract to use an external testing agency, so tests are completed within two hours, or four hours for remote locations, from call out. - G 3.5.9 It is good practice to keep records of all testing for drugs and alcohol for at least three years from the date the test was carried out. - G 3.5.10 The TWA mentions situations in which a police member may carry out 'for cause' testing. - G 3.5.11 As part of the testing procedure, the donor's specimen is divided into two samples.
+Safeguards include: - a) Escorting and supervising the individual until the sample collection is complete; - b) Obtaining from the individual a form of official photographic identification, such as the staff identity card, a valid passport or driving licence; and - c) Obtaining a signature from the individual to confirm the sample is theirs and has not been tampered with. - G 3.5.7 When an individual is admitted as a hospital patient, transport operators obtain permission from the doctor in charge before testing for drugs and alcohol. - G 3.5.8 It is good practice for transport operators to have an in-house arrangement or a contract to use an external testing agency, so tests are completed within a reasonable time depending on the donor's location and the circumstances of the test.
+In addition, it is good practice to minimise the time to obtain the sample because the body metabolises drugs and alcohol.
+This means that an individual who consumed alcohol beyond the permitted level may have test results below the limits agreed for the GB mainline railway if the test is conducted after several hours. - G 3.5.9 It is good practice to keep records of all testing for drugs and alcohol for at least three years from the date the test was carried out. - G 3.5.10 The TWA mentions situations in which a police officer may carry out 'for cause' testing. - G 3.5.11 As part of the testing procedure, the donor's specimen is divided into two samples.
 The first sample is for the immediate test.
 The laboratory retains the second sample for independent testing.